 Both the Wallaby and the Thornett awards include a $2000 prize.

-The recipients of these awards are traditionally announced at the gala dinner at Skepticon, the Skeptics’ national annual convention, which this year will be held in Melbourne on December 7.
+The recipients of these awards are traditionally announced at during the annual Skeptics convention, Skepticon, which this year will be an online-only event held on October 24-25.